hadrien-george-akka/todo-app/README.md

 - The newly created todo has to be on top of the list of todos
 - You are free to choose the design / interaction

+## 5 : Delete a TODO

+### Description :
+As a user I would like to delete a todo in my list
+### Acceptance criterias :
+- We can click on a todo (by any way) to delete the todo
+- You are free to choose the design / interaction

 # Technical environment
 You're working in the I4DWeb Team which provides the following technical recommendations :
 - The application should be based on Angular Framework